 Please do not talk down in Pull Requests, Issues, or otherwise in a way that portrays other people or their works in a negative light.

 Cloning the Source Repository#

 You can clone the source repository from https://github.com/pyvista/pyvista and install the latest version by running:

 git clone https://github.com/pyvista/pyvista.git cd pyvista python -m pip install -e .

-For general questions about the project, its applications, or about software usage, please create an issue in the pyvista/pyvista-support repository where the community can collectively address your questions.
+For general questions about the project, its applications, or about software usage, please create a discussion in the Discussions repository where the community can collectively address your questions.
 You are also welcome to join us on Slack or send one of the developers an email.
-The project support team can be reached at email@example.com
+The project support team can be reached at firstname.lastname@example.org

 For more technical questions, you are welcome to create an issue on the issues page which we will address promptly.
 Through posting on the issues page, your question can be addressed by community members with the needed expertise and the information gained will remain available on the issues page for other users.